-14. As per Para 4.3 of the notification dated 26.3.2001, capital expenditure of the transmission system shall be financed as per approved financial package set out in the techno-economic clearance of CEA or as approved by an appropriate independent agency, as the case may be.
-The petitioner has claimed tariff by taking the actual debt and equity in the ratio of 76.98 :23.02.
-It is pointed out on behalf of the respondents that taking debt and equity as claimed by the petitioner will result into higher return on equity (ROE).
-The respondents have submitted that equity of 20% should be considered for the purpose of fixation of tariff.
-In the present case, the Commission while notifying tariff by order dated 31.5.2002 had considered the actual debt and equity Therefore, the debt-equity in the same ratio of 76.98:23.02 as earlier considered by the Commission has been maintained for determination of tariff in the present petition.
+- 16. As per Para 4.3 of the notification dated 26.3.2001, capital expenditure of the transmission system shall be financed as per approved financial package set out in the techno-economic clearance of CEA or as approved by an appropriate independent agency, as the case may be. - 17.
+The petitioner has claimed tariff by taking debt and equity in the ratio of 74.93:25.07 on actual basis.
+As per the investment approval accorded by the Board of Directors without specifying the exact debt-equity ratio, the actual debt-equity ratio as claimed by the petitioner has been considered.
+Accordingly, an amount of Rs.
+372.75 lakh has been considered towards equity and an amount of Rs.
+1114.00 lakh on account of loan.